afterxleep/afterxleep.github.io/_posts/2020-10-02-joining-automattic.md

 When I mention those numbers, people think I applied to every LinkedIn post I found, but in reality, I reviewed thousands of posts and applied only to the ones that matched my list.

 There were almost no good opportunities in Colombia, so 96% of the applications I sent were for jobs abroad, requiring VISA sponsorship, all in the middle of the pandemic with the world on a travel ban.
-It was a long shot, but what I learn was unimaginable.
+It was a long shot, but what I learned was unimaginable.

 I interviewed with companies in Germany, Canada, Spain, Argentina, Uruguay, the U.S., and the Netherlands.
 Some conversations went sideways,  and I advanced to the last steps of the process on a few others but didn't get hired or decided not to accept at the end.